 How long does it take to complete the program?

 The maximum length of time one can take to complete the MSL degree is five years.
-Most students find they are able to complete the program in three to four years, depending on how many credits they enroll in each semester.
+Most students find they are able to complete the 30-credit program in three to four years, depending on how many credits they enroll in each semester.
 See below for more information on the award of advanced standing or transfer credits from prior academic coursework.
 Some students are able to finish after only two years of part-time study.
 Students must enroll in at least one credit in each fall or spring semester, though they may request a leave of absence for one or two semesters for any reason.
 Students may take summer session courses to hasten the completion of their studies, but are not required to do so.
 Taking a leave of absence does not extend the period of study and does incur a fee for maintaining matriculation.

 Students in the MSL program study online on a part-time basis and may register for up to six credits each semester.
 (We often cap registration at five credits, lest students inadvertently trigger New York State immunization requirements, which apply to those who register for six or more credits.)
 Each class is typically between one and three credits, with most online classes being two credit hours.
 Most of our practicing part-time LLM students find that two or three credits per semester is a manageable course load.
 As they progress, some students take four to six credit hours per semester, after they have become re-accustomed to being back in school, developed new study habits for online learning, and become used to the fast pace of NYU’s tax classes.